 Making the Ask for Referrals

-By providing customer support and value through content marketing, you can organically create a sense of loyalty with your clients.
-You become their go-to business and information source and it’s time to put that hard-earned loyalty to work.
+By providing value and staying top-of-mind through content marketing, you can organically create a sense of loyalty with your clients.
+You become their go-to business and information source.
+Now it’s time to put that hard-earned loyalty to work.

 With messaging, we like to stick to the 80/20 rule: Spend 80 percent of the time on content marketing efforts and 20 percent of the time reminding people that you are a business.

 And the data agrees.
 Eighty-three percent of clients are willing to provide a referral after a positive experience, but only 29 percent actually do.
 The problem is that few are asked.
 So here’s is your chance; don’t drop the ball!
 Ask your happy, engaged clients to write a review for you on popular review websites like Yelp or Angie’s List if they are pleased with their experience.
 Remind them that you are always happy to work with referrals.

 Following up with referral customers should be a high-priority component of any marketing strategy.
 It doesn’t hurt to offer the loyal customer who sent the referral your way a thank you, like a discount or maybe even a gift card to a local business.
 This gesture of client appreciation can help reinforce loyalty, which is the driving force for referrals.

 Referrals are the largest source of new clients for small businesses, so this is an important area to focus your marketing efforts on.
 First, you need to nurture your client relationships in order to earn their loyalty and awareness, which is what really earns the referrals.
 Use content marketing to stay in touch and remain top of mind by providing useful, engaging information.